Felippefn/Hacker-Simulator/README.md

 Codes are simple, made just for fun.
-Basically you star by creating your Log-In to a hacker program, then you will check your network and get a virtual machine as host.
+Basically you start by creating your Log-In to a hacker programm, then  check your network and get a virtual machine as host to start hacking.
 You can:
 <p>Steal money from other account
 <br></br>Invade new machines<br></br>